-In response to the concerns over inflation risk, the U.S. Federal Reserve has raised interest rates in all four quarters of 2022 and the first quarter of 2023 and signaled that the federal reserve will maintain a sufficiently restrictive monetary policy in order to return to a modest inflation rate over time.
-Further, the COVID-19 pandemic has created significant economic volatility, uncertainty and disruption around the world.
-While the impacts of the current economic conditions and COVID-19 pandemic continue to evolve, they have not materially affected our condensed consolidated financial statements as of and for the three months ended March 31, 2023 or consolidated financial statements for 2022.
-It is currently unclear how the commercial real estate industry will ultimately be impacted by the COVID-19 pandemic as businesses formulate and execute plans for employees to return to the office, implement hybrid work arrangements - allowing work from the office or home, or switch to all work from home, or by the current economic conditions.
-These activities may result in reduced demand for office space and rising interest rates may reduce demand for all types of real estate.
+In response to the concerns over inflation risk, the U.S. Federal Reserve raised interest rates over the recent two years.
+It is currently unclear how the commercial real estate industry will ultimately be impacted by the current economic conditions.
+Rising interest rates or a period of elevated interest rates may reduce demand for all types of real estate.
 If the demand for office space or other real estate decreases significantly, there could be a downturn in the commercial real estate market that may materially adversely affect many of our clients.
 A depressed commercial real estate market would have a negative impact on our core customer base, which could impact our customers' ability to subscribe and pay for our services and reduce demand for our services.
-Reduced demand and increased cancellations could cause our revenue growth rates to decline and reduce our profitability.
+Reduced demand and increased cancellations could cause our revenues or our revenue growth rates to decline and reduce our profitability.